FunnyPocketBook/GiliaSVN/README.md

 ### Requirements

 This script uses Node.js.
 If you don't have it, head to [Node.js](https://nodejs.org/en/) and download the latest LTS version for your OS.
 Then install it and follow the install instructions.
+It also requires git and svn CLI clients.

 ### "Installation"